 It runs without error.
 Although the code intends to send only one message to the child through a multiprocessing Pipe, the two assert statements verify that the child actually receives two times the same message.
 One message is sent – as intended – from the writelet in the parent through the c1 end of the pipe.
 It is retrieved at the c2 end of the pipe in the child.
 The other message is sent from the spooky writelet clone in the child.
 It is also written to the c1 end of the pipe which has implicitly been duplicated during forking.
 Greenlet clones in the child of course only run when a context switch is triggered; in this case via gevent.sleep(0).
 As you can imagine, this behavior in general might lead to a wide range of side-effects and tedious debugging sessions.

 gipc’s Mercurial repository is hosted at Bitbucket.
-It also contains a changelog and license information.

 $ pip install gipc

 pip can also install the current development version of gipc: